 The trainer lets out a chuckle and replies, “You have nothing to worry about.
 This isn’t aggression.
 This is pure border collie bossiness.”

 As we continue our discussion, I learn that heel nipping is very common in border collies.
 It’s how they herd the sheep and it’s also how they heard people.
 So the first focus is going to be to train Timmie not to heel nip.
 As for the snarl and curled lip that showed teeth apparently, that was also part of his herding skills.
 And actually showing the teeth is sometimes simply giving you a big ole grin when they are happy.

 It became quickly evident that what I was dealing with were typical border collie traits.
 That said, I knew I still had to train these traits out.
 If you have ever had your heel nipped by a dog you know it’s very painful!

 One of the things I decided to do with Timmie was actually put him to work.
 After all, he’s a herding dog and loves to work and I know I haven’t been giving him enough exercise.
 There’s a local farm here that does just that – takes dogs out and trains them to herd on their farm.
 The trainer felt that would help Timmie to learn when these traits were appropriate.

 In addition the trainer gave me some tips on how to stop the heel nips, like have a person lift their foot and connect with his face (not overly hard of course) whenever Timmie was following too close.
 As for his talkative nature, well we will just learn to enjoy that!

-Download Your Free Dog Training Report And Stop Dog Aggression In Its Tracks!
+Download Your Free Dog Training Report - "How To Be The Alpha Dog" And Stop Dog Aggression In Its Tracks!